 LOHP, LOSH, and WCAHS have also conducted shorter Awareness Sessions, drawing on the WOSH Specialist curriculum, to help promote awareness of workplace health and safety issues and interest in the WOSH Specialist course.
-In 2018, 42 awareness classes were held, attended by 1,479 individuals.
-To date, 21,009 workers have been reached through awareness classes.
+In 2019, 48 awareness classes were held, attended by 1,468 participants.
+To date, 22,477 workers have been reached through awareness classes.

 In addition to awareness sessions, two promotora trainings and a number of presentations were also conducted at which the WOSHTEP curriculum and materials were promoted.
-In 2018, 35 presentations, including webinars, presentations in classes, and presentations at consulates were given.
+In 2019, 16 presentations were given, including webinars and presentations in classes and at consulates.

 In 2010, LOSH developed an Awareness Module "Preventing Workplace Injuries and Illnesses" in English and Spanish.
-The module includes a resource book, instructor guide, and activity cards that can be used in workplace and community setting to inform workers and community members about general OSH topics.
+The module includes a resource book, an instructor guide, and activity cards that can be used in workplace and community settings to inform workers and community members about general OSH topics.

-Awareness Sessions and Presentations in 2004-2017 are described in the Annual Reports for those years.
+Awareness Sessions and Presentations in 2004-2018 are described in the Annual Reports for those years.

-See the Appendix to this report for detailed descriptions of 2018 Awareness Sessions, Promotora Trainings, and Presentations.
+See the Appendix to this report for detailed descriptions of 2019 Awareness Sessions, Promotora Trainings, and Presentations.